phatware/WritePadSDK/README.md

     Portuguese (Brazilian and European), Norwegian, Finish, Swedish, and Spanish**.
     Engine is compatible with the user-specified platform.
 -   **iOS**: WritePad SDK static library supports iOS 8.0 or later.
-The sample code is for iOS 10 (Swift 3) or later and requires Xcode 8.1 or later.
+The sample code is for iOS 11 (Swift 5) or later and requires Xcode 10.2 or later.
 -   **Android**: WritePad SDK static libraries support Android 4.0 or later for arm64-v8a, armeabi, armeabi-v7a, mips, mips64, x86, and x86_64 CPUs.
 -   **Windows**: WritePad SDK DLLs for Windows and Windows Phone (x86, x64, and ARM CPUs), metro-style (Windows/Windows Phone 8.1+), and desktop C# WPF sample (Windows 10+, .NET framework 4.6).
 Sample code requires Visual Studio 2015 Community Edition or higher.
--   **Xamarin (Android and iOS)**: WritePad SDK static libraries support Android 4.0 or later for arm64-v8a, armeabi, armeabi-v7a, mips, mips64, x86, and x86_64 CPUs and static library supports iOS 9.0 or later.
+-   **Xamarin (Android and iOS)**: WritePad SDK static libraries support Android 4.0 or later for arm64-v8a, armeabi, armeabi-v7a, mips, mips64, x86, and x86_64 CPUs and static library supports iOS 10.0 or later.
 Sample code is provided for Android and iOS.
-    Requires Xamarin Studio 6.1 or later Indie or Business edition.
+    Requires Microsoft Visual Studio 8 or later Indie or Business edition.
 -   Header files with definition of API calls and structures
 -   Developer's Guide in PDF
 -   Sample source code that demonstrates how to use the WritePad SDK